ytiurin/react-hook-layout/README.md

 # react-hook-layout

-Use this hook to decouple layout from the page content.
-It is an extension of the layout component with slots, described on [this page](https://reactjs.org/docs/composition-vs-inheritance.html "Composition vs Inheritance").
-This hook introduce an interface, that allows to use layout **before** the layout component is created.
+This hook is an extension of the layout component with slots, described on [this page](https://reactjs.org/docs/composition-vs-inheritance.html "Composition vs Inheritance").
+It makes more easy to decouple layout code from this of the page content.

 ## Usage